 My general stance is that I inquire for inquiring sake.
 In other words, I do not do it for some other ulterior motive (such as to make money or some sort of prestige, as at the University or as a profession).
 I also do not seek or profess to find any “ultimate truth” or great discovery.
 What I think, and write down, are only “as it appears to me” while trying to be as honest about it as I can.
 As a result, they have been primarily solitary endeavor, something I’ve done on my own, for my own sake, to satisfy my own curiosity.
 I have always felt, and still feel, that this is when any inquiry is the ‘purist’, the deepest, and the most profound.

 In following my intuition I have found that there is a need to avoid the following of pre-established viewpoints, such as from ‘formal education’ and popular viewpoints.
 These only hampered me.
-I did go to the University for a year but that was enough for me and about as much as I could take.
+I did go to the University for a year but that was enough for me and about as much as I could take (see my article Thoughts on the damaging effects of education, with remarks about describing the education process, undoing the damage, “personhood”, and over-education).
 I dropped out which is why I call myself a “University dropout” (which I take great pride in).
 While there I learned quick that the University was only for those interested in money-making jobs and some sort of prestige.
 You don’t go there to ‘learn’, so to speak (at least, I saw no real evidence of it).
 Once I left I found that I became very productive (see my article Some thoughts I had while walking through a University campus: the revulsion in becoming a “systemite” and the “war for humanness” ).
 This is because, not being at an education-related, or work-related environment, has made it so that I can think and do whatever I want in whatever way I want.
 In addition, I don’t have to do things to satisfy anyone else (such as a professor, the school system, the administration, other people, the establishment, etc.).
 This has allowed me to truly seek how things appear to me and to follow my intuition.
 What I found, over the years, is that these conditions have had amazing effects and giving me an incredible freedom that I have seen no one else ever display.

 Sometimes my thoughts can be very insightful.
 Sometimes they’re not insightful.
 Sometimes they seem important.
 Sometimes they don’t seem important.
 Sometimes I just seem to be rambling.
 Sometimes I agree with what I wrote.
 Sometimes I’m not sure what to make of it.
 Sometimes I think what I wrote was nonsensical or stupid (which happens often).
 Sometimes I’ll write something, thinking it’s the greatest thing I ever wrote, and forget it a month later.
 In many ways, this blog is a ‘brainstorm of thought’, ranging from the believable to the not-so-believable.